-If you lost and owe money, pay the court or the other side (the plaintiff).
-If you do not pay, you must mail a form called Judgment Debtor's Statement of Assets (Small Claims) (Form SC-133) to the plaintiff within 30 days.
-After you pay, make sure the plaintiff files a form called Acknowledgment of Satisfaction of Judgment (Form SC-290 or Form EJ-100).
-If the plaintiff does not file this form, you can ask the court clerk to enter a "satisfaction of judgment" if you can prove you paid the full amount of the judgment with the interest and costs.
+If you lost and owe money pay the court or the other person directly.
+After you pay, make sure the defendant files a form called Acknowledgment of Satisfaction of Judgment (Form SC-290 or Form EJ-100).
+If the person you owe money to does not file this form, you can ask the court clerk to enter a "satisfaction of judgment" if you can prove you paid the full amount of the judgment with the interest and costs.

 After you request in writing that the defendant file the Acknowledgment of Satisfaction of Judgment (Form SC-290 or Form EJ-100), the defendant has 14 days to comply.
 If the defendant fails or refuses to, you can sue him or her for $50 plus any actual damages you incurred.
 To read the law, see Code of Civil Procedure section 116.850.